 "They can have any color they want... as long as it's black." - Henry Ford, Ford Motor Company

+How has advertising changed over the last 100 years?
 The birth of radio in the 1920s increases the reach of advertisers, and marketing ideas start to look for the best way to use this new technology, although at this point it is mainly to make customers aware that a product exists.
 The Great Depression puts a stop to mass production, and companies must now focus on selling their existing stock.
 Sales are not as easy as they used to be, and companies start looking for professionals who will increase sales; some do this through aggressive and unethical means including false advertising, which is later regulated.

 With the advent of TV in 1941 and an increase in phone use in the 40s, the 50s are a hotbed for marketing ideas.
 As marketing professionals look for ways to capitalize on new communication technologies and to deal with savvier customers, the marketing concept/marketing mix is born: the search for the balance between Product, Price, Promotion, and Place/Distribution.

+And how has marketing changed over the last 50 years?
 The 70s were a great time for new marketing ideas, and they mark the birth of synergy marketing.
 Synergy is defined as “the interaction of elements that when combined produce a total effect that is greater than the sum of the individual elements.”

 Synergy marketing is what happens for example when a new animated movie comes out, McDonald’s offers the toys for the film with the Happy Meal, Disney parks create an attraction related to the film, and the film manages to name drop McDonald’s.